Internet-of-People/mercury-rust/README.md

  - `forgetfulfuse` contains experiments with a filesystem that is readable only temporarily, planned to be used for protecting sensitive data, e.g. your keys

-Copyright © 2017-2019
-Libertaria Ventures LLP, UK
-Decentralized Society Foundation, PA
+Copyright © 2017-2019, Decentralized Society Foundation, PA